 This is the first in a series of columns for current and would-be subscribers to QuantumLink, the telecommunications service for C-64/128 users.
 Each month, we'll examine Q-Link's latest features and improved services.
 The introduction of Lucasfilm's new on-line interactive game, tentatively called Habitat, has generated much excitement among Q-Link users.
-To find out how you can soon become a player in this unique world simulation, soon become a player in this unique world simulation, be sure to read the review on p.
+To find out how you can soon become a player in this unique world simulation, be sure to read the review on p.
 24.